-The side-by-side comparison of the burger purchased from the store and the burger made in the studio makes us wish that McDonalds would put that much effort into making all their burgers look so large and delicious.
+The side-by-side comparison of the burger purchased from the store and the burger made in the studio makes us wish that McDonald’s would put that much effort into making all their burgers look so large and delicious.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current:

 That is really interesting!
 I thought that some of the food was actually fake (eg plastic).